ENG498-JCDD/Justice-Centered-Data-Design/src/00-Getting-Started/00-what-is-framework.md

 # 00-What is Observable Framework?

-Observable Framework — or “Framework” for short — is an open-source static-site generator for data apps.

-By *data app* we mean an application that is primarily a display of data.
-Data apps help you derive insights (to understand) and evaluate potential decisions (to take action).
+Observable Framework is an open-source, static-site generator for data apps.
+A *data app* is an application that primarily displays and reports data.
+Data apps help people take data about a particular problem/topic, so they can better understand it, monitor it, and take well-informed action.

 A data app might be a set of coordinated **interactive visualizations** for your own or your community's “self-service” analysis.
 For example, you can explore a computational model or to investigate activity like Taxi rides in NYC;